kiril-lysenko/CatInfo/README.md

 # CatInfo
-For starting application prefer docker-compose, but you also can use maven
+For starting application prefer docker-compose, but you also can use maven.
+Also configure Heroku web link you can see at column about(the site goes to sleep when not used for a long time, so you may have to wait).
 ### Maven Instruction
 Change liquibase flag and change database configs for your own in application.properties as below
 ````